Xaver affected much of northern Europe on 5 and 6 December 2013 and caused worst storm surge for decades in the North Sea.

 Storm Gloria batters Spain and France

-Storm Gloria brought significant wind and rain to parts of Spain and France on 20 and 21 January 2020.
+Storm Gloria brought significant wind and rain to parts of Spain and France.

 MISR 3D images of convective storms